Mary Shelley by Daniel Casanave & David Vandermeulen

 Travelling by mule, they journey towards Paris and later to lakeshore Villa Diodati in Switzerland where one stormy night Lord Byron challenges the house-guests to write ghost stories: an evening’s entertainment which not only sparks Frankenstein but the modern vampire novel as well.

-Curiously, physician John Polidori is given over twenty panels in which to thrill his breathless companions with The Vampyre, yet when Mary stands to read Frankenstein she is immediately silenced and the biography instead veers from history and plunges into the fiction of Mary Shelley’s 1826-novel The Last Man.
-In a mind-bending Möbius-strip, Mary henceforth represents her hero Lionel Verney who was originally based on Mary herself - and she tramps through Europe and beyond widowed and woebegone as the last woman on the planet, the only apparent human survivor of a devastating plague.
+Physician John Polidori thrills his breathless companions with The Vampyre.
+Then it’s Mary’s turn.
+She stands to read Frankenstein, but the story takes an unexpected twist here and we plunge into her 1826-novel The Last Man.
+In a mind-bending Möbius-strip, Mary becomes her hero Lionel Verney who was originally based on Mary herself - and she tramps through Europe and beyond, widowed and woebegone, as the last woman on the planet, the only apparent human survivor of a devastating plague.

-Many thanks to Europe Comics and NetGalley for the advanced reading copy.
+Many thanks to Europe Comics and NetGalley for the ARC.

 Mr Finchley Goes to Paris by Victor Canning